Mir-SA/yaadein/README.md

 # Yaadein

 ## Description
 This is a Social Networking app.
-User can perform all sorts of CRUD operation with their post.
-However, user need to authenticated to create the post / edit the post / delete the post.
-Users can signup with their details like name, mail, password OR they can signup with their Google Account
+Users can perform all sorts of CRUD operations with their posts.
+However, users need to authenticate to create the post / edit the post / delete the post.
+Users can signup with their details like name, mail, password OR they can signup with their Google Account.

-In addition to these operations user can also like a post and add a comment on each of the post.
-This app also features file uploads to add an image along with the post.
+In addition to these operations, users can also like a post and add a comment on each of the posts.
+This app also features file uploads to add an image along with the post

 ## Usage
 To run this app